 The Friends of King Alfred Buses (FoKAB) was born in 1985.
 Its continuing aim is preserve King Alfred buses & coaches and anything and everything to do with King Alfred Motor Services (KAMS).

 FoKAB was formed in 1985 to assist James Freeman in the preservation of two KAMS buses that he had purchased - Tiger Cub 104 (WCG 104) and Atlantean 591 (HOR 591E - since scrapped but parts used to help restore HOR 592E).
 Since then further ex-KAMS buses and coaches have been rescued, including two repatriated from the USA.
-FoKAB aims to maintain 12 buses and 3 coaches in a roadworthy condition.
+FoKAB aims to maintain 12 buses and 4 coaches in a roadworthy condition.
 Bedford VAL14 (CCG 704C) completed its restoration in time for the 2002 King Alfred Bus Running Day and the Leyland Olympic bus (JAA 708) was fully restored in time for our 2013 Running Day.
-Our newest acquisition, a rare Bedford CALZ minibus (BHO 543C), is now restored and returned to the road for Heritage Open Days in September 2019, whilst a Leyland Titan PD2 continues to undergo extensive renovation of the body.
+A rare Bedford CALZ minibus (BHO 543C), is now restored and returned to the road for Heritage Open Days in September 2019, whilst a 1950 Leyland Titan PD2 is nearing completion of extensive renovation of the body.
 Our latest acquisition, thanks to a very generous donation, is a 1929 Leyland Lion RU 8678 which originated with Hants & Dorset Motor Services.
 Currently some mechanical work is under way, together with completion of external lettering.
 The vehicle is initially presented in King Alfred livery, being almost identical to two Leyland Lions in the fleet in the pre-WW2 era.
 It is then planned to restore it to full Hants & Dorset condition in time for its centenary in 2029.
 This vehicle appeared at The Original King Alfred Running Day on 1st May 2023 and is planned again to be in use for Winchester Heritage Open Days on 10th September 2023.